-The Code of Audit Practice 2010 for Local Government Bodies requires us to report to you if:
+The Code of Audit Practice requires us to report to you if:

-- the annual governance statement which accompanies the financial statements does not reflect compliance with 'Delivering Good Governance in Local Government: a Framework' published by CIPFA/SOLACE in June 2007; or - the information given in the foreword for the financial year for which the financial statements are prepared is not consistent with the financial statements; or - any matters have been reported in the public interest under section 8 of Audit Commission Act 1998 in the course of, or at the conclusion of, the audit; or - any recommendations have been made under section 11 of the Audit Commission Act 1998; or - any other special powers of the auditor have been exercised under the Audit Commission Act 1998.
+- the Annual Governance Statement which accompanies the financial statements does not reflect compliance with 'Delivering Good Governance in Local Government: a Framework' published by CIPFA/SOLACE in June 2007; or - the information given in the Narrative Statement and the content of the Annual Report for the financial year for which the financial statements are prepared is not consistent with the financial statements; or

+- any matters have been reported in the public interest under Section 24 of the Local Audit and Accountability Act 2014 in the course of, or at the conclusion of, the audit; or - any recommendations have been made under Section 24 of the Local Audit and Accountability Act 2014; or - any other special powers of the auditor have been exercised under the Local Audit and Accountability Act 2014.

-We have nothing to report in respect of these matters
+We have nothing to report in respect of these matters.

-Conclusion on the London Borough of Hounslow's arrangements for securing economy, efficiency and effectiveness in the use of resources
+Conclusion on London Borough of Hounslow's arrangements for securing economy, efficiency and effectiveness in the use of resources